V-Sekai/manuals/decisions/20240830-use-dokku-to-host-vsk-backend.md

 - **Caddy**: Set up Caddy as a web server and reverse proxy for secure HTTP and SSL management.
 - **RabbitMQ**: Integrate RabbitMQ for robust messaging and queuing capabilities.
 - **Backups**: Implement an S3 compatible backup storage solution.
+- **Telemetry**: Use OpenTelemetry for monitoring and tracing by integrating it with Signoz as outlined in [this guide](https://signoz.io/blog/opentelemetry-apm/).

 ### Code Example